SGM Herb Friedman (Ret.)

 Afghanistan - #AFD03a

 After the terrorist attack on the World Trade Center on September 11, 2001, the United States declared war on terrorism.
 The first targets were the al-Qaida leaders residing in Afghanistan under the protection of the Muslim Fundamentalist Taliban party.
 The bombing of Afghanistan began on October 7.
 The first leaflet drops occurred on October 15.
 One of the early leaflets coded AFD03a showed photographs of a flight of six low-level B52s dropping bombs over Afghanistan at the right and the landscape erupting from the bombing at the left.
 The back of the leaflet shows a close-up of a B-52 bomber dropping bombs at the right, and the face of terrorist leader Osama bin Laden at the left.
-There is text on both the front and back of this leaflet but as yet there is no translation.
+The text in Dari and Pashtu is:

 Afghanistan - #AFD62 - BLU-82 Bomb Warning